JDXue/SWE4-Notes/week-1-js/23-Oct.md

 # 23 Oct 2019
 ## Morning
 ## Object Oriented Programming
-### Object Oriented Porgramming is often used to represent entities that  cna be repretented in real life
+### Object Oriented Programming is often used to represent entities that  cna be repretented in real life

 #### Initialising an object

-The class defining an object in js always starts with a constructor (called constructor) and it uses the dot notation with 'this' to define a new property
+The class defining an object in js always starts with a constructor (called constructor()) and it uses the dot notation with 'this' to define a new property

 ``` js